- Page Content

 Animal Cops, also referred to as Animal Control Workers, are responsible for investigating cases concerning animal cruelty and attacks.
 Their job duties include examining animals for malnutrition and injuries, removing them from undesirable conditions, giving them medical treatment and educating the public about animal control regulations and animal welfare.
 If you are interested in establishing a career in this field, then read this article on how to become an Animal Cop in Georgia.

 Popularly known as the ‘Peach State,’ Georgia offers some great career opportunities for individuals who want to join this line of work.
-According to the income figures shared by the US Bureau of Labor Statistics, Animal Control Workers working in Georgia made an annual mean salary of $33,100, which was slightly lower than the national average.
+According to the income figures shared by the US Bureau of Labor Statistics, Animal Control Workers working in Georgia made an annual mean salary of $33,540 in 2020.

 Should I Become an Animal Cop in Georgia?